-6.8 Permanent exclusion will only be used as a sanction of last resort, in response to a serious breach, or persistent breaches, of this behaviour policy and where allowing the pupil to remain in the school would seriously harm the education or welfare of the pupil or others in the school.
-The school will follow the DfE statutory guidance on exclusions when taking a decision to exclude, either on a fixed-term or permanent basis.
+- 6.9 Staying in school after the end of the day to complete work will only be sanctioned by a member of the Senior Leadership Team.
+Staff will only impose this sanction when it is reasonable after having considered whether: - the sanction may put the pupil at increased risk or compromise their safety; - the pupil has known caring responsibilities or religious requirements; - the sanction timing conflicts with a medical appointment; - parents have been informed of the sanction; and - whether suitable travel arrangements can reasonably be made by the parent for the pupil, disregarding any inconvenience for the parent. - 6.10 Permanent exclusion will only be used as a sanction of last resort, in response to a serious breach, or persistent breaches, of this behaviour policy and where allowing the pupil to remain in the school would seriously harm the education or welfare of the pupil or others in the school.
+The school will follow the School's Exclusions Policy and the DfE statutory guidance on suspensions and exclusions when taking a decision to suspend or exclude.